277292/kirby-flake/README.md

   > Kirby is not free to use.
 To use Kirby in production, you need to purchase a [license](https://getkirby.com/license).

 ## What this flake does
-  - Creates a user and group for each instance
+  - Creates a system user and group for each instance
   - Mounts the package from your nix-store into the root directory (e.g. ```/var/www/<name>/kirby```) as read-only
   - Preconfigures the ```services.nginx.virtualHosts.<hostName>``` entry for each instance
   - Preconfigures and starts a dedicated PHP-FPM pool for each instance